Code-Institute-Submissions/CarSales/README.md

     - The three packages above are used to manipulate and display our data in some way or another.

-Credit: I received some advice on how to use Blueprints in Flask from a former colleague.
+Credit: I received some advice on how to use Blueprints in Flask from a former colleague, along with the Flask microFramework course material provided on Pluralsight.
         There was a lot of reading and copy/pasting of code when setting up the cleardb add-on in Heroku with gunicorn.
-So stackoverflow and the heroku tutorial deserves credit here.
+So ClearDb blogs, stackoverflow and the heroku tutorials deserves credit here.